vvanpo/env/README.md

 ### To do:
 - Git-hooks for linting and ctags.
 - OS-specific package manager use to install configured list of programs.
-- Get union of local and default config files when searching for a value.
+- Variable expansion for config values.